sharahamo/sharahamo/README.md

 -->

 #### 🔭 I’m mastering data science and analytics to transform complex data into compelling stories and actionable insights. 🧙‍♂️📊
 🌱 I’m currently learning advanced machine learning techniques, data visualisation and data engineering.
-🎓 I have a PhD in Human Robotics from Imperial College London, specialising in technology-assisted rehabilitation for children with cerebral palsy
+🎓 I have a PhD in Human Robotics from Imperial College London, specialising in technology-assisted rehabilitation for children with cerebral palsy.
 🤓 6 years of experience as a Data and Analytics Engineer at a UK Series B medical device start-up.
 💬 Ask me about data analysis, machine learning, human-robot interaction, technology-based rehabilitation and any data-related challenges.
 👨‍💻 All of my projects are available in here!
 📫 How to reach me: sharah91@gmail.com
 ⚡ Fun fact: I love blending data science with human-robotics to create fascinating new applications.
+◊
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">
 <a href="https://firebase.google.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/firebase/firebase-icon.svg" alt="firebase" width="40" height="40"/> </a>